THINGS TO KNOW BEFORE TRAVELLING TO TAIWAN

 Certain types of traveller are concerned with whether or not they can go out and enjoy themselves, let their hair down and have some fun.
 You’ll be ecstatic to hear that’s exactly what you can do in Taipei.
 The Taiwanese are a relaxed, liberal and open-minded people and you’ll find that the capital especially is a place that doesn’t sleep – contrary to neighbouring China.

 So, for those who like a party or prefer the nocturnal side of life, you’ll find Taipei (and Taiwan in general) will be right up your street.
+Here's a guide if it's your first time visiting Taipei.

 Taiwan is a religious and cultural melting pot with many faiths practiced, traditions observed and etiquette to be followed.
 Not to mention 16 recognised aboriginal tribes still existing to this day.
 While it might be impossible to understand everything, it’s important to be respectful at all times, and brush up on what’s expected of you should you enter a temple or be invited to someone’s home.
 Don’t take photographs of people without asking permission first – particularly the tribespeople.
 And never walk barefoot unless you’re on the beach.